 - It is an easily learned skill for an infant.

-- It provides more appropriate movement of mouth and jaw when compared to bottle feeding.
+- It provides more appropriate movement of the mouth and jaw when compared to bottle feeding.

 - It is less time-consuming.

-- It can be used as one of the best alternative feeding methods, for when the mother is not available to breastfeed.
+- It can be used as one of the best alternative feeding methods when the mother cannot breastfeed.

 - It decreases the need for a gavage tube after 32 weeks.